 What Fairy Seamstress would not love this little Clock House.

 The Fairy Clock House below is a great example of grunge meets romantic.
 Don’t you love the way the flowers and the pocket watch work with the texture that has been put on the clock?
 Then adding chains and a birdcage to finish it off.
 Very nice little house.

-Well I have gathered all my things to make my own Fairy Clock House.
-I will post it when I am finished.
-Now go get your stuff and create!
+Well I have gathered all my things to make my own Fairy Clock House hope you enjoyed this new idea!